ugobas/SSCPE/README.md

 10 sample PDB files and small MSA (5 sequences) are provided in the folders PDB/ and ALI/.
 You can run as an example one of the following

-SSCPE.pl -pdb PDB/1zio.pdb -msa ALI/1ZIO_A_mafft_reduced.fasta -raxml
+SSCPE.pl -pdb PDB/1zio.pdb -ali ALI/1ZIO_A_mafft_reduced.fasta -raxml

-SSCPE.pl -pdb PDB/1bp2.pdb -msa ALI/1BP2_A_mafft_reduced.fasta -raxml
+SSCPE.pl -pdb PDB/1bp2.pdb -ali ALI/1BP2_A_mafft_reduced.fasta -raxml

  ## Other programs